Wild Beach Party Destinations You Must See in Your Lifetime

 Image credit: Joe Stump

 In the town of Haad Rin, get ready for a food tour like no other, as you are invited to taste every cuisine imaginable.
 You can also try your hand at cooking Thai food while you’re here.
-And if you enjoy being active both day and night, you can go wakeboarding, paddle boarding, kayaking, kitesurfing, windsurfing, hiking to Thai temples or do yoga on the beach.
+And if you enjoy being active both day and night, you can go wakeboarding, paddleboarding, kayaking, kitesurfing, windsurfing, hiking to Thai temples, and do yoga on the beach.
+Or you can travel a bit further, to Phuket, and check out the best surf spots in Thailand.

 Image credit: Alex in Wonderland